Knowledge of the world and the psyche

 The search for the program

 We can recall here the cultural and spiritual attitude of yoga philosophy, which provides for different paths – suitable to different personal attitudes – which all lead to the same result, that is, the liberation of the conscious Ego.
 We can therefore refer to a path of action, a path of devotion, a path of meditation and a path of knowledge, which will lead to the desired goal, provided that consciousness actively participates in the process of strengthening and evolution in which it is involved in the yoga practice.
-On the other hand, among the roots from which yoga developed was the ancient philosophical current of Samkhya, according to which the liberation of the Ego could only be achieved through intelligent reasoning, considered as the highest human faculty.
-However, we must not forget the strong interest and attraction that the human psyche – which manifests in all the different aspects of life – arouses in the conscious Ego, involving it in the vital activity despite the pains and disappointments that fate can reserve for it.
-This attitude of challenge, of commitment and not infrequently of struggle, with which the conscious Ego is ensnared in the dynamics of life, is particularly developed in our current western culture, and in recent times it has also spread into those oriental cultures that traditionally privileged the detachment towards life, considered as a source of pain.
+On the other hand, among the roots from which yoga developed was the ancient philosophical current of Samkhya, according to which the Ego's liberation could only be achieved through intelligent reasoning, considered as the highest human faculty.
+However, we must not forget the strong interest and attraction that the human psyche – which manifests in all the different aspects of life – arouses in the conscious Ego, involving it in vital activity despite the pains and disappointments that fate can reserve for it.
+This attitude of challenge, of commitment and not infrequently of struggle, with which the conscious Ego is ensnared in the dynamics of life, is particularly developed in our current western culture, and in recent times it has also spread into those oriental cultures that traditionally privileged the detachment towards life, regarded as contaminated by suffering.

 It would be a mistake, or at least denote a unilateral attitude, to want to attribute this culture of interest to life only to a poor evolution of consciousness.
-Although in many cases the Ego is actually ensnared in life due to a still underdeveloped consciousness, there are many people who invest their intellectual and cognitive resources – of a rather good level – in activities stimulated by the involvement of the conscious Ego in life and by the real interest in one or another aspect of human experience.
-For this reason it cannot be assumed that a cognitive program should be valid for everyone, and the philosophical systems have been and will always be characterized by personal psychic tunings.
-Even in the field of psychology, although the observed events and behaviors can be described objectively – in accordance with the observer's skills – the interpretation of their causes and dynamics, as well as the theories advanced to explain them, will depend at least in part from the researcher's psychic orientation.
-It is therefore no wonder that interest in the psyche, in all its often conflicting aspects, is also an interest in life: at the same time, however, the conscious Ego can feel the need to develop its own detachment and liberation program.
+Although in many cases the Ego is actually ensnared in life due to a still poorly developed consciousness, there are many people who invest their intellectual and cognitive resources – of a rather good level – in activities stimulated by the involvement of the conscious Ego in life and by the real interest in one or another aspect of human experience.
+For this reason it cannot be assumed that a cognitive program should be valid for everyone, and the philosophical systems have been and will always be characterized by our personal psychic attunements.
+Even in the field of psychology, although the observed events and behaviors can be described objectively – in accordance with the observer's skills – the interpretation of their causes and dynamics, as well as the theories advanced to explain them, will depend at least in part from the orientation of the researcher's psyche.
+It is therefore no wonder that interest in the psyche, considered in all its often conflicting aspects, is also an interest in life.
+At the same time, however, the conscious Ego can feel the need to develop its own detachment and liberation program.

 Anyway, it is important to recognize that the interest and involvement of the Ego in human life regards this world as it is, in the period in which the Ego is destined to live, with all the conflicts and defects we experience through our psychic reactions.
-Even the desire, which many of us can intensely feel, to act to improve the conditions of human life in the world, is determined by a particular psychic tuning, destined to face – and not infrequently to conflict with – other psychic tunings, with ups and downs of successes and failures.
-Human life, as it has been experienced in the past, and as we can speculate that it will also be experienced in the future, has always provided and will continue to provide even extreme psychic experiences, which in any case have been endured, or will have to be supported, by a conscious Ego.
-This observation is enough to make us aware of the fact that pain and suffering represent psychic dynamics intrinsically connected to the experience of life, even if fate distributes them in different degrees in the lives of people: in this world, even the happiest persons, when they enjoy their happiness, know that many other human beings have suffered or are suffering, and may possibly rejoice in their lucky fate which has spared them the direct experience of various pains.
+Even the desire, which many of us can intensely feel, to act to improve the general conditions of human life, is determined by a particular psychic attunement, destined to face – and not infrequently to conflict with – other psychic tunings, with ups and downs of successes and failures.
+Human life, as it has been experienced in the past, and as we can think that will also be experienced in the future, has always provided and will continue to provide even extreme psychic experiences, which in any case have been endured, or will have to be supported, by a conscious Ego.
+This observation is enough to make us aware of the fact that pain and suffering represent psyche's dynamics intrinsically connected to the experience of life, even if fate distributes them in different degrees in the lives of people: in this world, even the happiest people, when they enjoy their happiness, know that many other humans have suffered or are suffering, and may possibly rejoice in their lucky fate which has spared them the direct experience of various pains.

 At this point I no longer feel able to describe the further evolution of the process, also because the same linguistic terms used by me would end up losing their objective communication value, and should be redefined and clarified from time to time to adapt to the subjective experience of each of us: what is evidently impossible.
-The same term «Ego» (for which you may refer to the page on definitions) – in particular in the expression «conscious Ego» – has been widely used in the pages of this site because it is the one that best corresponds to the individual identity of the subject who experiences his/her own inner psychic life, differentiating himself from others, even though he/she knows that every human being have their own Ego, subject to psychic experiences similar or very different from her/his own.
-So what differentiates the Ego from the you is the fact that for me the you represents a psychic experience determined by another body, its behavior, its expressions, its verbal communications and the mental activity that I attribute to him/her (without any possibility of direct verification), while the other's Ego directly experiences its own psyche, but is unable to tune into my psychic experiences.
+The same term «Ego» (about which you may consult the page on Definitions) – in particular in the expression «conscious Ego» – has been widely used in the pages of this site because it is the one that best corresponds to the individual identity of the subjects who experience their own inner psychic life, differentiating themselves from others, even though they know that every human being have their own Ego, subject to psychic experiences similar or very different from their own.
+So what differentiates the Ego from the you is the fact that for me the you represents a psychic experience determined by another organism, its behavior, its expressions, its verbal communications and the mental activity that I attribute to them (without any possibility of direct verification), while the other's Ego directly experiences its own psyche, but is unable to tune into my psychic experiences.